 The ASX Limited Annual Report provides information about ASX Group's risk management arrangements, including the role of boards, key committees, key subsidiary boards (e.g. ASX Compliance) and the roles of senior group executives who report directly to the Managing Director and CEO.
-Explanatory documentation on the website also describes: the FSS and Principles for Financial Market Infrastructures (Principles) developed by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organization of Securities Commissions (IOSCO); group and business structure, including an organisational chart showing senior group executives; risk management policies (in summary form); and details of business units, including those within Risk.2
+Explanatory documentation on the website also describes: the FSS and CPSS-IOSCO Principles; group and business structure, including an organisational chart showing senior group executives; and risk management policies (in summary form).